Coronations in Africa

-By country, region or people
+By country, region, or people

 Ashanti

 The Asantehene, the ruler of the Ashanti of Ghana begins his reign by being raised and lowered over the Golden Stool (sika 'dwa), which is believed to embody the very soul of the Ashanti people, without touching it.
 The Golden Stool is the most sacred ritual object in Ashanti culture and only the Asantehene is allowed to touch it.

 Central African Empire

 The Central African Empire was a short-lived monarchical regime established in 1976 in what was then the Central African Republic, by Jean-Bédel Bokassa, the nation's president.
-Inspired by Napoleon's coronation in 1804, Bokassa I staged his own elaborate ritual inside a large outdoor stadium in Bangui, his capital, on 4 December 1977.
+Inspired by the coronation of Napoleon in 1804, Bokassa I staged his own elaborate ritual inside a large outdoor stadium in Bangui, his capital, on 4 December 1977.
 While guests sweltered in the 100-degree heat, the self-proclaimed emperor ascended a giant golden throne shaped like an eagle with outstretched wings, donned a 32-pound coronation robe containing 785,000 pearls and 1,220,000 crystal beads, and then crowned himself with a gold crown topped by a 138-carat diamond that cost over $2,000,000 to manufacture.
-His empress, Catherine—the youngest of his three wives—was then invested with a smaller diadem.
+His empress, Catherine—the youngest of his many wives—was then invested with a smaller diadem.
 The total bill for Bokassa's regalia alone came to $5,000,000.

 240 tons of food and drink were flown into Bangui for Bokassa's coronation banquet, including a tureen of caviar so large that two chefs had to carry it, and a seven-layer cake.
 Sixty new Mercedes-Benz limousines were airlifted into the capital, at a hefty cost of $300,000 for airfreight alone.
 All in all, the entire ceremony cost $20,000,000 to stage, an astronomical sum in a nation whose annual gross domestic product was only $250,000,000.
 The newly crowned Emperor used French aid grants to cover a significant portion of the bill, saying: "Everything here was financed by the French government.
 We ask the French for money, get it and waste it".

 In 1979, Bokassa was overthrown in a coup, carried out with French military support, by the very man he had overthrown in 1965, David Dacko.
 The monarchy was abolished, the emperor was exiled, and his empire reverted to its former name.